lookit/lookit-jspsych/packages/record/README.md

 ### Parameters

+Parameter names are shown below, along with their type and default value.
+If the default value is _undefined_, then a value is required for that parameter.

 #### Standard fields

 **`locale` [String | "en-us"]**

-Set this parameter to the languages 2 letter code.
+Optional parameter to set a two-letter language code for translation.
 In some cases, a regional code will have to be provided as well.
 For example, we currently support english only from the US region.
 Therefore, to get the US english translation you would put "en-US" for the locale.
 We support the following language codes:

 | Language       | Region | Code  |
 | -------------- | ------ | ----- |